 To ensure that the surrogacy process unfolds safely and within the bounds of the law, you should set aside funds for the process.
 The bulk of costs comes from medical expenses, logistics, and legal agreements.
 These are necessary to create a healthy relationship between surrogates and intended parents.

-Surrogacy requires both the surrogate and the intended parents to dedicate a substantial amount of time to the process, which can include:
+Surrogacy requires both the surrogate mother and the intended parents to dedicate a substantial amount of time to the process, which can include:

 - Drawing up surrogacy agreements.